crisdias/coquinhabot/README.md

 ## Acknowledgments

-This project was generated using OpenAI's ChatGPT language model.
+This project was generated with a little help from OpenAI's ChatGPT language model. (including but not limited to this README)